YelyzavetaV/MakeFortDep/README.md

 # MakeFortDep
 Small Python3 script to build fortran dependencies.
 Only supports USE statement for now.
+Creates invisible (.name.d) dependecy file for each source file .f90.

 Can be embedded into the project through the call from the Makefile.

-**Example:**
+**Example** (will put all the dependecy rules into one file -> .depends) **:**
 ```
 FSRC = $(wildcard *.f90)
 FDEPS = $(patsubst %.f90,.%.d,$(FSRC))